swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 ```

 Unicode-specific protocols will be presented as members of this
 namespace.
-For the time being, typealiases will be used, since
+Pending the addition of more direct language support,
-neither sub-modules (the preferred solution) nor nested protocols are
+typealiases will be used to bring them in from underscored names in
-currently supported.
+the `Swift` namespace.
 The intention is that diagnostics and
 documentation will display the nested, non-underscored names.

 ```swift